wp-plugins/football-pool/readme.txt

 == Description ==
 Logged in users of your blog can predict outcomes of matches and earn extra points with bonus questions.
 Every player can view scores and charts of the other pool contenders.

-This plugin installs some custom tables in the database with match information for the 2012 UEFA championship, but can be easily manipulated with the match info for other championships. **Please note that deactivating this plugin also destroys all your pool data** (predictions, scores and comments on pages that this plugin created).
+This plugin installs some custom tables in the database and ships with match information for the 2012 UEFA championship, but it can be easily manipulated with the match info for other championships. **Please note that deactivating this plugin also destroys all your pool data** (like predictions, scores and comments on pages that this plugin created).
 So if you want to keep those, make sure you have a back-up of the database.

 I originally coded this pool in PHP as a standalone site for the UEFA 2000 championship and rewrote the damn thing several times for every European Championship en World Cup since.
 Every year I added new features.
 In 2012 I decided to transform it into a WordPress plugin.
 I hope you like it.

 **Features**

 * Users can predict match outcomes.
+* Automatic calculation of the pool ranking.
+Or define your own custom ranking for a group of matches.
 * You can add bonus questions for extra fun (single answer and multiple choice).
 * Add your own teams and match info to use the plugin for another (national) competition.
+* Add multiple seasons.
 * Import or export the game schedule.
+* Automatic calculation of championship standing.
 * Configurable scoring options.
 * Use different leagues for your users (optional).
-* Automatic calculation of the pool ranking.
-* Automatic calculation of championship standing.
 * Users have charts where their scores are plotted.
 And they can compare themselves to other players.
 (Only available if Highcharts chart API is downloaded seperately, see Help for details).
 * Widgets: ranking of your players, last matches, shoutbox, group tournament standing, login button.
-* Shortcodes: add the ranking in a post, show a group standing, countdown (e.g. to the first match of the tournament), easy integration of some configuration options in your content (e.g. points).
+* Shortcodes: add a ranking in a post, add game schedule in a post, show a group standing, countdown (e.g. to the first match of the tournament), easy integration of some configuration options in your content (e.g. points).
-* Extra info pages with all the venues and teams.
+* Extra info pages for venues and teams.

 **Translations**